Queuni/FocusFlow/README.md

 - Fix the encoding issue when reading config files with non-ASCII

 - Simplify the auth flow by using a single token source

+- Simplify the config merge logic so overrides are predictable